 - The old Doctor Who RPG encourages GMs to be cruel to players who try this.
 One popular result is that, if you go back in time and point a gun at your grandfather, then the young version of your grandfather will leap out of the way, pull his own gun and shoot you dead.
 Paradox?
 What paradox?

-- Narrowly averted in The Legend of Zelda: Oracle of Ages; Ralph attempts to destroy his own ancestor Queen Ambi (who is possessed), knowing that it will remove him from existence and willing to take that consequence to protect the people of Labrynna.
-Subverted when she proves more than capable of defending herself.
+- Subverted in The Legend of Zelda: Oracle of Ages; Ralph attempts to destroy his own ancestor Queen Ambi (who is possessed by Veran), knowing that it will remove him from existence and willing to take that consequence to protect the people of Labrynna.
+But she proves more than capable of defending herself.

-- In Chrono Trigger, Marle disappears from existence due to her being mistaken for her ancestor Queen Leene who was kidnapped at the time she landed in the past, and since they stopped looking for Leene thinking they had found her, she was killed, thus causing Marle to not exist.
-Fortunately Leene hasn't been killed yet, so our heroes are able to go rescue her, which causes Marle to start existing again.
-While this is clearly a grandmother paradox, everyone seems to remember that she existed at least long enough for her to cause herself to have never existed.
+- In Chrono Trigger, Marle disappears from existence due to her being mistaken for her ancestor, Queen Leene, who was kidnapped at the time she landed in the past.
+Since everybody stopped looking for Leene because they thought they had found her, she was killed, thus causing Marle to not exist.
+Fortunately, Leene hasn't been killed yet, so our heroes are able to go rescue her, which allows Marle to exist again.
+While this is clearly a grandmother paradox, everyone seems to remember that she existed, at least long enough for her to cause herself to have never existed.

 - One of the death scenes in Time Gal has Reika fire her gun into a bunch of cavemen — and promptly dematerialize because she just shot one of her ancestors.

 - In the true ending of The King of Fighters XIII, Ash stops his time traveller ancestor Saiki from returning to the past after losing the fight to the player.
 Soon after, Ash fades away taking Saiki with him.